 The Benchmade Sequel is a tremendous knife from Benchmade that was designed by McHenry and Williams.
 It features a 154CM stainless steel clip point blade that is just shy of 3″ long.
 154CM takes extremely high hardness, meaning that this knife has great wear resistance and edge retention.
 This means the blade will perform a variety of tasks well including carving, food preparation, cutting rope, and even field dressing animals without becoming dull.

 The knife has a locking mechanism that is unique to Benchmade called the axis lock.
 It is a take on a piston lock that is spring loaded.
 It is a great locking mechanism due to the fact that it is ambidextrous.
 Since lefties get pushed out of the liner lock market often times since they are mostly set up for righties, a lot of lefties gravitate towards Benchmade’s for this reason.
 The blade has a thumb stud for easy deployment, although I find it much easier to pull back on the locking mechanism and just flick my wrist.
 It’s a faster and more precise way to open the knife.
 The handles are machined aluminum with G10 inserts for texture.
 One of the greatest benefits to this knife is that it weighs in at a mere 2.6 ounces, so it just melts away in your pocket and you don’t even feel it.

 As for user reviews, the Benchmade Sequel gets excellent reviews from pretty much everyone who has tried it.
-The knife can be had for a little over 100 bucks, but is worth every penny.
+THe price is high, but it’s worth every penny.
 Sometimes you have to pay to play with the best.
 This knife is, without a doubt, one of the best folding knives out there.